Research output per year

 I am open to interdisciplinary co-supervision with History, Archaeology, and Museum Studies.
 Co-supervisory arrangements may be well suited for students interested in ethnographic methods and/or anthropological theory.
 Potential PhD students, please get in touch ([email protected])

 I am a sociocultural anthropologist with expertise in settler colonial theory, material culture, and Native American studies.
-My research focuses on how material culture functions in settler colonial societies, paying specific attention to how power is maintained via materiality.
-I am interested in interlinking historical, archaeological, and anthropological methods.
-My work combines oral history, ethnography, museum, and archival research.
+I am interested in how material culture functions in settler colonial societies, paying specific attention to how power is maintained via materiality.
+My research interlinks historical, archaeological, and anthropological methods and combines oral history, ethnography, museum, and archival research.

-settler colonial theory, material culture, nationalism, semiotics, myth of the American West, Native American studies, Indigenous futurisms, museums & heritage, social history & ethnography of the Western United States.
+settler colonial theory, material culture, nationalism, semiotics & structuralism, myth of the American west, Native American studies, Indigenous futurisms, museums & heritage, social history & ethnography of the Western United States, landscapes, phenomenology, historicity, object ID and analysis, collections and provenance research.

 I am the Teaching & Learning Lead for the Department of Social Anthropology